What Is Diabulimia

 At Virtue Recovery, we provide the medical, nutritional, and psychological care necessary to help individuals overcome diabulimia and build a healthy future.

-5 Signs & Symptoms of Anorexia
+5 Signs & Symptoms of Diabulimia

 Skipping or Reducing Insulin Doses